Whiskey Alpha Six Mountain Man

 CQ WPX Count (LoTW confirmed)

 Thank you for visiting my page.
 I received my Novice license back in California around 1970 and upgraded to General class soon thereafter.
 Most of my radio experience was in the 1970's and 80's.
 I've revived my interest in the HF and VHF bands after being off the air for quite a few years.
 I moved to Colorado in 2006 and started operating again in May 2012.
 I've also upgraded my license to Amateur Extra class and changed my original California callsign to something a bit easier to use on both phone and CW.
 My old callsign was WA6NPL and my new one is WA6MM.
 Much easier to send on CW!!

 I'm currently using an Icom 718 transceiver, Heil Proset IC headset, MFJ-949E antenna tuner, and I have an Ameritron AL-80B amplifier.
-I have a Kenwood TM-281A for 2M VHF operation.
+I have a Kenwood TM-281A for 2M VHF operation (one for my truck as well).
 I'm also getting into PSK31 and RTTY.
 I use a SignaLink USB interface with an Asus EEE netbook computer for those modes.
-Late breaking news: Ok, I'm now sucked into JT65 and JT9 ;-).
-I need a new computer though as the Asus machine is definately too slow for those modes!

 Here's a picture of the radio shack.